Retro-Devils/Mugen-Pi-4/README.md

 # V3 is a MAJOR UPDATE .

-  - no more scripts it directly launches exes from retropie.
+  - No more scripts it directly launches exes from retropie.

-  - qjoypad auto loads layout with same name as exe.
+  - Qjoypad auto loads layout with same name as exe.

 # To Install

-Open terminal type (press f4 in retropie)
+- Open terminal type (press f4 in retropie)

 curl -sSL https://git.io/Jz9O3 | bash

-It will install everything for you including the default mugen .
+- Depending on your build and what you have/want installed select your option.
+If you don't know select mugem with all updates .

+- Go get a coffee this willxtake some time .

+- If successful it will return to retropie with a new wine category , with default mugen inside of it .

 # How to add mugens?

--open pixel desktop
+- Open pixel desktop

--move mugens to home/pi/retropie/roms/wine/games
+- Move mugens to home/pi/retropie/roms/wine/games

--optimize your data/mugen.cfg if necessary .
+- Optimize your data/mugen.cfg if necessary .

--rename your exe to mugen.exe .
+- Rename your exe to mugen.exe .

- Remeber this is a low end "pc".
+- Return to Retropie then restart emulation station .

+-If successful your game should be under wine/gamefoldername/ in retropie.

 # Frequently Asked Questions.